nkdAgility/NKDAgility.com/site/content/resources/videos/ARhXjid0zSE/index.md

 ---
-title: "7 signs of the #agile apocalypse.
+title: "7 signs of the agile apocalypse.
 Famine"
 date: 11/08/2023 06:45:00
 videoId: ARhXjid0zSE
-url: /resources/videos/7-signs-of-the-#agile-apocalypse.-famine
+url: /resources/videos/7-signs-of-the-agile-apocalypse.-famine
 external_url: https://www.youtube.com/watch?v=ARhXjid0zSE
 coverImage: https://i.ytimg.com/vi/ARhXjid0zSE/maxresdefault.jpg
 duration: 32
 isShort: True
 ---

-# 7 signs of the #agile apocalypse.
+# 7 signs of the agile apocalypse.
 Famine

 #shorts #shortsvideo #shortvideo #agile loves abundance.
 An abundance of ideas, creativity, and collaboration.
 That said, sometimes you experience #famine and in this short video, Martin Hinshelwood explains what that looks like and why it's a sign of impending doom.